gitGNU/gnu_pyformex/sphinx/tutorial.rst

     >>> print(allclose(F.f,G.f))
     True

-The ``allclose`` funcion in the second line tests that all coordinates in both arrays are the same, within a small tolerance.
+The ``allclose`` function in the second line tests that all coordinates in both arrays are the same, within a small tolerance.